CalebPecka/Spade/README.md

       <b>Customer Segments</b>
 	<ul>
 		<li> One customer segment we would like to target is small-business owners.
 Economically they are searching for valuable deals, often purchasing products in bulk to supply and fund their business.
 They have a need for a diverse set of products.
 The problem is that they can’t afford to spend a large amount of money on those products to get a return investment. <\li>
+		<li> Our customer segment is middle class society that has a direct interest in value and affordability for household products.
+Several niche customer segments include college students who are very interested in cost minimization, as well as small businesses who need a consistent and local form of transportation for acquiring mass products.
+Our online business will function as an online shopping service that allows people to request products, and once a product query has reached a certain quantity threshold, that product will be delivered to our businesses warehouses, where they are eventually distributed.
+We believe the most economically feasible products to begin with are grocery products - fruits, vegetables, canned goods, etc. After 2 years of economic success, we will increase product diversity by moving into household products such as cleaners.
+After 5 years, we will delve into bulk electronics.
+Seeing 20 years into the future, it is not economically impossible that we could investigate the sale of bulk yachts and private jets.</li>
 	</ul>
     </td>
   </tr>